Amber Specialty Pharmacy Added to Pfizer’s Li...

 Soon, it became clear that pain medications could be addictive.
-Over 47,000 Americans died of an opioid overdose in 2017.
+Over 75,000 Americans died of an opioid overdose in a 12 month period ending in April 2021.
 The National Institute of Health (NIH) estimated 1.7 million people in the United States suffered from substance abuse disorders related to prescription opioid pain relievers.
 Year after year the problem grows with record-breaking addictions and skyrocketing death rates.

 A Closer Look at the Numbers – Opioid Abuse is Climbing